cesbit/jsleri/README.md

 ```javascript
 Choice(element, element, ...)
 ```
 The parser needs to choose between one of the given elements.
-Choice accepts one keyword argument `most_greedy` which is `True` by default.
-When `most_greedy` is set to `False` the parser will stop at the first match.
-When `True` the parser will try each element and returns the longest match.
-Settings `most_greedy` to `False` can provide some extra performance.
-Note that the parser will try to match each element in the exact same order they are parsed to Choice.
+The parser will try each element and returns the longest match.

 Example: let us use `Choice` to modify the Quick usage example to allow the string 'bye "Iris"'
 ```javascript